finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 MACD is calculated by subtracting the 26 day EMA (exponential moving average) from the 12 day EMA.
 A signal line is created using the 9 day EMA which the MACD can be compared to, to generate buy and sell signals.

-RSI is caculated by looking at the previous 14 losses or gains to see if the price is trending upwards or downwards.
-I don't know how to show equations on .md files yet so feel free to google exactly how it's calculated, investopedia is a great source.
+RSI is caculated by looking at the previous 14 losses and gains to see if the price is trending upwards or downwards.
+Feel free to google exactly how it's calculated, investopedia is a great source.

 ## Signal Generation <a name="signal-generation"></a>